Ahhh vacation. It’s a beautiful word, isn’t it?

 (However, don’t forget that you need to step away from work during the day—check out our recent article, The Benefits of Daily Work Breaks.)

-So first things first: Don’t underestimate how important it is for you to take a vacation, whether to see friends or family, travel to a new place, or just enjoy a relaxing staycation.
+So first things first: Don’t underestimate how important it is for you to take a vacation, whether to see friends or family, travel to a new place like any of these top choices for women to live, or just enjoy a relaxing staycation.

 But once you train your mind to welcome the idea of a vacation, you need to be methodical about planning for it.